Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/README.md

 Students by the end of the course will be able to ...

-1. Identify and describe architectures where the strengths of Go is are utilized.
+1. Identify the strengths of Go, and describe the architectures where Go could be best utilized.
 1. Design and implement command line interfaces, APIs, and bots in Go.
 1. Explain
 1. Compare & Contrast